terodox/terodox.tech/content/posts/2020-03-01--intro-to-aurora-serverless/index.md

 ## VPC is required

-We need a VPC for the cluster be started in.
-The gives us the ability to isolate the network from public traffic.
+We need a VPC for the cluster to be started in.
+This gives us the ability to isolate the network from public traffic.

 Let's walk through the different parts of the CDK stack we need.